Safety Tips for Exercising Outdoors for Older Adults

 You can exercise outdoors in the winter, but take a few extra steps to stay safe before braving the cold.
 Exposure to cold can cause health problems such as hypothermia, a dangerous drop in body temperature.

-If you want to walk, ski, ice skate, shovel show, or do other outdoor activities when it's cold outside:
+If you want to do outdoor activities when it's cold outside:

 - Check the weather forecast.
 If it’s very windy or cold, exercise inside with videos online and go out another time.